First published in 2008. Last updated: 4th August 2020.

 Captions for network identification will be added to the complete test card from separate integral digital generators so that the one equipment will deliver several differently annotated outputs, all of which are coded PAL.
 The first equipment is expected to be in service by mid-1983.

 However, whatever the reasons, the electronic test pattern did not materialise on air until May 1984.
 The timing of the deployment of the new equipment was perhaps unfortunate, what with Pages from Ceefax now replacing virtually all daytime trade tests.
 But, the new kit had many other uses within the BBC too.

 Contrary to much of what is written online about the introduction of the electronic version of Test Card F, it did not immediately permanently replace the slide format.
 The electronic pattern was introduced on an experimental basis in May 1984.
-The slide version, and Test Card G were used on air for a while longer.
-Although Pages from Ceefax had largely replaced the test card, Ceefax was prone to breaking down occasionally.
+The slide version – and Test Card G – were used on air for a while longer.
+Although Pages from Ceefax had largely replaced the test card, Ceefax was prone to technical issues.
 In such circumstances, the test card stepped in to cover.